kimfucious/sakura/README.md

 * Brand icons in the footer via Font Awesome
 * Clean navbar, ready to roll, yet customizeable
 * Customizeable Jumbotron headers
-* Documentation that doesn't make your head explode
+* Documentation that tries not to make your head explode
-* Generic Jekyll collection just waiting for your stuff
+* Generic Jekyll collection ready for your stuff
-* Home page that lists all posts with pagination/navigation using nifty looking "card deck" Bootstrap class
+* Home page that lists all posts as Bootstrap cards with pagination
 * Liberal sprinklings of Bootstrap's "list-group" class
 * Override Bootstrap variables, easy peasy
 * Pre-built `about`, `archive`, and `collection` static pages
+* Search data is re-indexed with every Jekyll build
 * Search renders results instantly on the home page

 ## Installation